adam-nasir/Brian-gervich-project/readme.md

 # Personal Chef Website

-Its a website that I designed the mockup and built it out.
+Its a website for a fake chef named Brian Gervich that I designed the mockup and built it out.

 Design mock-up: https://www.figma.com/file/gp2UOGuqFh5Ac7aVrkzoz9/Personal-Chef-Website?node-id=55%3A26